Kunals0612/System-Design/README.md

 | Use Case             | Small-medium apps                    | Large, complex apps                   |

 Choose **Monolith** for simplicity and quicker development in small projects.
 Opt for **Microservices** when scalability, flexibility, and modularity are paramount.

+# Migrating from Monolith to Microservices

+Migrating from a **monolith** to **microservices** involves breaking down the monolithic application into smaller, independent services while ensuring the system remains functional.
+Below are the detailed steps for the migration process:

+---

+## **1. Assess the Monolith**
+- **Understand the Application**:
+  - Analyze the monolith’s structure, codebase, and dependencies.
+  - Identify tightly coupled components and bottlenecks.
+- **Evaluate Business Goals**:
+  - Determine the purpose of migration (e.g., scalability, flexibility, or faster deployment).
+- **Identify Challenges**:
+  - Pinpoint potential issues such as interdependencies, database coupling, or legacy code.

+---

+## **2. Define the Microservices Strategy**
+- **Service Boundaries**:
+  - Use domain-driven design (DDD) to identify bounded contexts.
+  - Group related functionalities into potential microservices.
+- **Prioritize Services**:
+  - Start with modules that are independent, have high impact, or experience scaling issues.
+- **Data Ownership**:
+  - Assign ownership of specific data to each service to avoid duplication.

+---

+## **3. Build Infrastructure**
+- **Set Up a Distributed Environment**:
+  - Use containerization (e.g., Docker) and orchestration tools (e.g., Kubernetes).
+- **Establish CI/CD Pipelines**:
+  - Automate build, test, and deployment processes for microservices.
+- **Choose Communication Protocols**:
+  - Decide on REST, gRPC, or messaging systems (e.g., RabbitMQ, Kafka) for inter-service communication.
+- **Logging and Monitoring**:
+  - Implement tools for centralized logging and monitoring (e.g., ELK stack, Prometheus).

+---

+## **4. Extract and Decouple**
+- **Identify a Pilot Service**:
+  - Choose a self-contained functionality for the first migration (e.g., user authentication or payment processing).
+- **Create the Service**:
+  - Rewrite or refactor the chosen module into a separate service.
+- **Implement APIs**:
+  - Develop APIs for communication between the monolith and the microservice.
+- **Decouple the Database**:
+  - Shift the module's data to its own database.
+Use synchronization or replication temporarily if required.

+---

+## **5. Integrate and Test**
+- **Integrate the Service**:
+  - Replace the monolithic module with the new microservice while maintaining the same functionality.
+- **Backward Compatibility**:
+  - Ensure the service is compatible with the existing monolith to avoid disruptions.
+- **Comprehensive Testing**:
+  - Test the service independently (unit and integration tests) and as part of the system (end-to-end tests).

+---

+## **6. Iterate Gradually**
+- **Migrate Incrementally**:
+  - Repeat the process for other modules, moving one at a time.
+- **Address Dependencies**:
+  - Gradually eliminate direct dependencies in the monolith, replacing them with API calls to microservices.
+- **Update Deployment**:
+  - Transition deployment from a single monolith to orchestrated microservices.

+---

+## **7. Manage the Transition**
+- **Hybrid Approach**:
+  - Operate the monolith and microservices in parallel during the migration.
+  - Use techniques like the **strangler pattern**, where new functionality is built as microservices and old functionality is phased out.
+- **Monitor and Optimize**:
+  - Continuously monitor the performance of both the monolith and the microservices.
+  - Optimize the communication and load distribution between them.

+---

+## **8. Final Steps**
+- **Decompose the Monolith Completely**:
+  - Once all modules are extracted, retire the monolithic application.
+- **Optimize Microservices**:
+  - Fine-tune the performance, resilience, and scalability of the microservices.
+- **Document and Train Teams**:
+  - Update documentation and train teams on managing and scaling the new architecture.

+---

+## **Best Practices**
+1. **Start Small**: Begin with non-critical modules to minimize risk.
+2. **Ensure Fault Tolerance**: Design services to handle partial failures gracefully.
+3. **Automate Testing**: Use automated tests to prevent regressions.
+4. **Adopt DevOps**: Enable collaboration between development and operations teams.
+5. **Leverage Tools**: Use tools like API gateways, service mesh (e.g., Istio), and distributed tracing for smooth operation.

+---

+Migrating from a monolith to microservices is a long-term investment that requires careful planning, execution, and continuous improvement.